 Some of my old blog photos aren’t too bad, but some of them were pretty terrible.
 I really wanted to step up my game with blogging, so I did some research, found a better camera, and read up on lighting and food photo styling and composition.

 Since I really worked on stepping up the quality of my images and graphics, my traffic has improved.
 People love to see appealing photos!
-And it doesn’t have to cost a ton: I bought a refurbished Nikon D3300 camera body for about $250, and a used/like-new 50 mm Nikon lens for another $100.
+And it doesn’t have to cost a ton: I bought a refurbished crop sensor Nikon D3300 camera body for about $250, and a used/like-new 50 mm Nikon lens for another $100.
+It’s a great beginner DSLR camera.

-Here’s an example of an old photo vs a newer photo of the same recipe:
+Here’s an example of an old photo vs a newer photo of the same recipe with my old camera vs. the Nikon:

 In addition to a better camera, I also use a good photo editing program (Adobe Lightroom) to adjust the lighting and color balance in my photos.
 I also loved Nagi’s ebook on food photography, it helped me so much!